Group of automorphisms for strongly quasi invariant states: Projection onto the invariant subspace

 since $P_N\to P_G$ strongly. \EndProof\\ \begin{rem} We denote the strong limit of $(\tilde E_N(\pi(a))P_G)_N$ by $\tilde E_G(\pi(a))P_G$.
 By \eqref{lem:martingale_convergence}, it is equal to $P_G\tilde E_G(\pi(a))P_G$.
 One can show that $P_G\tilde E_G(\cdot)P_G$ is an Umegaki conditional expectation onto $P_G\mathrm{Fix}(u_G)P_G$, where

 \end{rem} \begin{thm} Let $G$ be a locally compact automorphism group acting on a von Neumann algebra $\mathcal A$, for which there is an increasing sequence of compact subgroups $\{G_N\}_N$ such that $\cup_NG_N=G$.
 Let $\varphi$ be a faithful and normal $G$-strongly quasi invariant state on $\mathcal A$.
-With the notations given above we have that $P_G\mathcal RP_G$ is abelian if and only if $P_G\mathrm{Fix}(u_G)P_G$ is abelian. \end{thm} \Proof It follows from Lemma \ref{lem:martingale_convergence} and Remark \ref{rem:Umegaki_locally_compact}. \EndProof \begin{rem} Notice that if $\mathrm{Fix}(u_G)$ is $\mathbb C \unit$, then $P_G\mathrm{Fix}(u_G)P_G$ is one dimensional and hence it is automatically abelian. \end{rem}

-{\bf Acknowledgement}.
-A. Dhahri is a member of GNAMPA-INdAM.
+With the notations given above we have that $P_G\mathcal RP_G$ is abelian if and only if $P_G\mathrm{Fix}(u_G)P_G$ is abelian. \end{thm} \Proof It follows from Lemma \ref{lem:martingale_convergence} and Remark \ref{rem:Umegaki_locally_compact}. \EndProof \begin{rem} Notice that if $\mathrm{Fix}(u_G)$ is $\mathbb C \unit$, then $P_G\mathrm{Fix}(u_G)P_G$ is one dimensional and hence it is automatically abelian. \end{rem} {\bf Acknowledgement}.
+A. Dhahri is a member of GNAMPA-INdAM and he has been supported by the MUR grant Dipartimento di Eccellenza 2023-2027 of Dipartimento di Matematica, Politecnico di Milano.
 The work of H. J. Yoo was supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No. RS-2023-00244129).